DopplerHQ/kubernetes-operator/README.md

 ## Overview

-- The Doppler Kubernetes Operator is a controller run inside a deployment on your Kubernetes cluster
+- The Doppler Kubernetes Operator is a controller which runs inside a deployment on your Kubernetes cluster
 - It manages custom resources called `DopplerSecret`s, each of which contains a reference to a Kubernetes secret containing your Doppler Service Token and a reference to the Kubernetes secret where Doppler secrets should be synced
 - The operator continuously monitors the Doppler API for changes to your Doppler config and updates the managed Kubernetes secret automatically
 - If the secrets have changed, the operator can also reload deployments using the Kubernetes secret.
 See below for details on configuring auto-reload.